redhat-na-ssa/rhte-edge-lab-sno/90-facilitator-laptop/lab/content/labguides/ex-2.2/index.md

 #### Being Logged In

 This section would have existed if there were metal clusters to adopt.
-You need to log in to them for the next section, in order to be able to run commands against them.
+You would have needed to log in to them for the next section, in order to be able to run commands against them.
 It's not present because the `Copy` blocks would have been too enticing for people to click without any metal clusters.
 You _can_ continue on and do the import steps, without running the commands in your terminal locally at the end.
+This will leave you in a state where your bare metal cluster is waiting to be imported and never comes under management - that's okay.
 {% endif %}

 #### Hub Cluster Adoption